 - Assigned To – is there a particular technician who needs to do this task?
 The default will be “Anyone.”

 - Punchlist – A punch list is a series of subtasks that the technician is required to complete before completing the task.
 This field displays the associated Punchlist for this task.
 Note: Punchlists are defined by a system administrator in Settings > Punch Lists and will be displayed on the Punch List tab described below.

 - Head End – This is where all of the system connections terminate.
 This is an open text field.

 - Serial Numbers – if the part has a serial number, you can document it here.
 As technicians deliver parts on work orders, they may scan parts’ serial numbers.
 Those will be displayed here as well.

 As described in the Details section, Punch Lists are a series of sub-tasks that must be completed before the task can be marked as done.
 This is a great quality control tool to make certain specific steps are completed or data is captured.

 Once a punch list is assigned to a task, the Punch List tab will display the number of outstanding punch list items.

 The initial punch list items come from the settings module where your system administrator defined them.
 However, you can also manually create punch list items for a task by typing in the Punchlist Item Quick Add Here field.
-This punch list item will only be available on the task where it is created and does not transfer to other tasks anywhere in the system, even if the task is named exactly the same.
+This punch list item will only be available on the task created and does not transfer to other tasks anywhere in the system, even if the task is named the same.

 To the far right of the Tasks/Parts screen are places where you can create and store notes and media images that pertain specifically to this task.

 Add new Notes or Media by clicking on the appropriate button and entering the details in the pop-over window.
-Any note or media that you put on the task will also appear in the Notes and Media section of the Project and for the customer as well so that it can be referenced later.
+Any note or media that you put on the task will also appear in the Notes and Media section of the Project and for the customer so that it can be referenced later.